pdelong42/tumbler-puzzle/README.md

 Clojure), is probably the best tool for working through all the permutations and trying each one in-turn.
 It might help reduce memory footprint (we'll see).

+What remains open to interpretation is whether to treat the operations as floating-point, or to treat them strictly as operating on integers.
+Another is whether to enforce precedence of operators, or apply them naively from left to right.